tiny-osx/workload/src/TinyOS.Pipelink/README.md

 ## Building the pipelink tool

-If you want to customize or contribute to the tool, you will need to build and install the tool locally.
+If you want to customize or contribute to the pipelink tool, you will need to build and install the tool locally.
 The following instructions will help you get started.
 The tool automatically generate a nupkg on build.
 To build and install the nupkg locally run the following command:

 ```bash
 dotnet pack TinyOS.Pipelink.csproj